-CHPC - Research Computing Support for the University
+CHPC - Research Computing and Data Support for the University

 In addition to deploying and operating high performance computational resources and providing advanced user support and training, CHPC serves as an expert team to broadly support the increasingly diverse research computing needs on campus.
 These needs include support for big data, big data movement, data analytics, security, virtual machines, Windows science application servers, protected environments for data mining and analysis of protected health information, and advanced networking.
 Visit our Getting Started page for more information.

 - Hands on Introduction to Linux:

 - Introduction to Parallel Computing: Tues, July 5th,

 - Part 4 (Numpy part 1) - Tues, Jul 19